 September 2020 - Formation of First Full-time Team

-Recruited first full-time team, 3 members to revamp social media and spearhead outreach efforts.
+Recruited first full-time team consisting of 3 members to revamp social media and spearhead outreach efforts.

 Kalyana hosted a virtual LIVE Open-mic event in honour of Mental Illness Awareness Week.